Response of a Kerr black hole to a generic tidal perturbation: Introduction

-Response of a self-gravitating body to an external tidal field can be classified into two categories: One is the deformation caused by the tidal field (conservative) and the other is the loss of energy and angular momentum due to tidal effects (dissipative)~\cite{Chia:2020yla}.
+Response of a self-gravitating body to an external tidal field can be classified into two categories: one is the deformation caused by the tidal field (conservative), and the other is the loss of energy and angular momentum due to tidal effects (dissipative)~\cite{Chia:2020yla}.
 The conservative and dissipative parts of the tidal response can be quantitatively studied by dimensionless numbers known as tidal Love numbers (TLNs) and tidal dissipation numbers, respectively~\cite{Hinderer:2007mb, Flanagan:2007ix, Damour:2009vw, Binnington:2009bb, LeTiec:2020spy, LeTiec:2020bos, Chia:2020yla, Bhatt:2023zsy}.
-The study of tidal response is usually done for two scenarios --- static and dynamic.
-In the static case the self-gravitating body and tidal fields are held fixed in the reference frame of an external observer.
-While in the dynamic case, the self-gravitating body and tidal fields move relative to each other.
+The study of tidal response is usually done for two scenarios: static and dynamic.
+In the static case, the self-gravitating body and tidal fields are held fixed in the reference frame of an external observer, while in the dynamic case, the self-gravitating body and tidal fields move relative to each other.
 The tidal response function associated with these tidal fields are named as static and dynamic tidal response functions, respectively.
 Similar nomenclature holds for the tidal Love numbers and the tidal dissipation numbers.
 At this outset, we would like to emphasize that the word ``tidal'' in both the tidal response function as well as the tidal Love number generally refers to the computations involving gravitational perturbation.
 However, in order to have a uniformity, we will refer to the response function and Love numbers of scalar and electromagnetic perturbations also with the word ``tidal''.
 Since the nature of the perturbation will be clear from the context, we will keep using ``tidal'' for brevity.